 At your first booking appointment your community midwife will discuss and offer you a range of screening tests, the tests include blood tests and ultrasound scans of your baby.

 The screening tests offered are to help identify any health problems that you may have or that could affect your baby.
 You will have been given a booklet to help you understand the screening tests available to you.
-More information can also be found here and here.
+There is detailed information on all tests available at:

 It's your choice